 LG Solar offers a 25-year product warranty – a full 15 years longer than the industry standard.

 The inverter converts power from direct current (DC) to alternative current (AC) that can be used inside your home.

 Generally, inverters are covered by a five-year warranty, and if you register your inverter online most of the top manufacturers will extend the warranty to 10 years for you.
 It is sometimes also possible to pay for a warranty extension.

 The best option in terms of choosing an inverter that will last a lot longer than these cheaper string inverters is to look at Enphase Microinverters.
+As a platinum Enphase Installer, all microinverters installed by Solaray Energy come with a 15-year product warranty.
 We have a blog post on the reliability of microinverters here.

 A solar installation in Australia is guaranteed by your installer, not the company who manufacturers the panels.
 Typically, these last from a couple of years up to 10 years, however nearly all issues will be apparent within a few months of the system being installed.